trip5/ehDP/README.md

 Many ESP-based devices include a Web UI dashboard but without Home Assistant integration, it becomes tedious to type type in IP addresses into a mobile device's browser.

-This library, combined with an app like [eh Device Scanner](https://) simplifies this.
-All devices listed and accessible with a single touch.
+This library, combined with an app like [eh Device Scanner](https://github.com/trip5/eh-Device-Scanner) simplifies this.
+All devices are listed and accessible easily.

 ### Features